monanadmin/scripts_CD-CT/README.md

 <OPTIONAL_tag_or_branch_name_Convert-MPAS> = "1.0.0"
 ~~~

-- This will create a standard diretories structure:
+The command 1.install_monan.bash will create the diretories structure:
 ~~~
 scripts_CD-CT/
        scripts